Trump says Florida will evacuate stranded cruise ships

 "What happened to compassion and help thy neighbour?"
 Holland America president Orlando Ashford pleaded.

-About 200 passengers and crew aboard the Zaandam had reported influenza-like illnesses and at least nine have tested positive for Covid-19, the company said initially.
+About 200 passengers and crew aboard the Zaandam had reported influenza-like illnesses and at least nine have tested positive for the novel coronavirus, the company said initially.

 The desperate situation aboard the Zaandam, which was not allowed to enter several South American ports, attracted worldwide publicity, but it is just one of several cruise liners seeking permission to dock at Port Everglades in Fort Lauderdale.

-On Tuesday, Mr Trump signalled he was ready to help, saying "there are people that are sick on the ship and we don't want to be like, they're going to be ghost ships.
-You know, people turn those ships away."
+On Tuesday, Mr Trump signalled that he was ready to help, saying that "there are people that are sick on the ship and we don't want to be like, they're going to be ghost ships.
+You know, people turn those ships away".

 The Zaandam, which left Buenos Aires on March 7, was originally meant to finish the trip in Chile on March 21, but changed course due to the virus and was scheduled to arrive in Fort Lauderdale on April 7.